Intrinsic time gravity, heat kernel regularization, and emergence of Einstein's theory: Abstract

 \section{Abstract}

 The Hamiltonian of Intrinsic Time Gravity is elucidated.
 The theory describes Schr\"{o}dinger evolution of our universe with respect to the fractional change of the total spatial volume.
-Heat kernel regularization is employed to demonstrate that Einstein's Ricci scalar potential emerges naturally from the simple positive-definite self-adjoint Hamiltonian of the theory.
+Gravitational interactions are introduced by extending Klauder's momentric variable with similarity transformations, and explicit spatial diffeomorphism invariance is enforced via similarity transformation with exponentials of spatial integrals.
+In analogy with Yang-Mills theory, a Cotton-York term is obtained from the Chern-Simons functional of the affine connection.
+The essential difference is the fundamental variable for geometrodynamics is the metric rather than a gauge connection; in the case of Yang-Mills, there is also no analog of the integral of the spatial Ricci scalar curvature.
+Heat kernel regularization is employed to isolate the divergences of coincidence limits; apart from an additional Cotton-York term, a prescription in which Einstein's Ricci scalar potential emerges naturally from the positive-definite self-adjoint Hamiltonian of the theory is demonstrated. \\ \\